CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_COVESA_VISSR.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Vehicle applications need a standardized way to access vehicle signal data without coupling to specific ECU implementations or proprietary interfaces.
+VISSR provides a transport-agnostic server implementing the W3C/COVESA VISS standard, enabling uniform access to the vehicle signal tree (VSS) for both in-vehicle and off-board clients.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system